Physics-Informed Learning of Microvascular Flow Models using Graph Neural Networks: Numerical tests on GNN surrogate models

 \subsubsection{Tests on nonlinear blood flow models}

-Having established the predictive performance of the GNN surrogate on anatomically accurate networks under linear flow assumptions, we now assess its ability to generalize to nonlinear microvascular blood flow governed by hematocrit-dependent rheology.
-The resulting nonlinear system does not admit a closed-form solution and must be addressed using iterative techniques, i.e., the fixed-point iteration strategy described in Section~\ref{sec:nonlinear_models}, in which the nonlinear terms are treated using a nested loop approach.
+We now assess its ability to generalize to nonlinear microvascular blood flow governed by hematocrit-dependent rheology.
+The resulting nonlinear system must be addressed using iterative techniques, i.e. the fixed-point iteration strategy described in Section~\ref{sec:nonlinear_models}, in which the nonlinear terms are treated using a nested loop approach.
 Precisely, the hematocrit field is held fixed while solving the linearized pressure and flow problem, and then updated via flow-dependent phase separation laws.
 Convergence is monitored by tracking changes in hematocrit between successive iterations.

-In this test, we deploy GNN Model 4, trained exclusively on synthetic capillary networks with nonlinear rheology, on the same set of anatomically realistic cerebral networks introduced in Section~\ref{sec:cco}.
-The surrogate is tasked with predicting nodal pressure, edge velocity, and hematocrit distributions without any retraining or tuning on anatomically accurate data.
-We showcase the results in Figure~\ref{fig:mouse3} and we summarize them in Table~\ref{tab:mousenonlin}.
+In this test, we deploy GNN Model 4, trained exclusively on synthetic capillary networks with nonlinear rheology, on anatomically realistic cerebral networks.
+The surrogate is tasked with predicting nodal pressure, edge velocity, and hematocrit distributions without retraining or adjusting.
+We present the results in Figure~\ref{fig:mouse3} and summarize them in Table~\ref{tab:mousenonlin}.

-The surrogate model tested on nonlinear blood flow models achieves an $L^2$-relative error of less than 9.5\% across all cases.
+The surrogate model tested on nonlinear blood flow models achieves a $L^2$-relative error of less than 9.5\% in all cases.
 We observe comparable computational evaluation costs with respect to the linear case, consequently offering a significant speed-up compared to the fixed-point method-based solver, employed for the high-fidelity model.